EddieSCJ/Chess-system-java/README.md

 ## How to run?
    * Open the terminal
-   * Acess the directory where is your package.with *cd NameOfDirectory/*
+   * Acess the directory where is your package with *cd NameOfDirectory/*
    * Type java -jar ChessGame.jar